 Level Four: Maintaining a Social Hierarchy

-Examples Include: bees, ants, most rodents maybe….
+Examples Include: bees, colony ants, many rodent species perhaps….

 Level Five: Simple Obedience and Trainability